Why I’m not Low Carb with Hashimoto’s Thyroid Disease

 In the midst of the low-fat revolution mostly dying down, there’s a newer kid on the block… low-carb.
-It’s said to miraculous for weight loss, sustained health, long term healing, and blood sugar control.
+It’s said to be miraculous for weight loss, sustained health, long term healing, and blood sugar control.
 More and more people are dropping gluten, grains, and jumping on the paleo bandwagon while more brands are labeling their foods and menu items as “low-carb”.
 With weight gain being such a prevalent symptom of hypothyroidism and Hashimoto’s disease, it sounds like a low-carb diet is the perfect remedy right?
-I’m not low carb with Hashimoto’s thyroid disease… I don’t believe that you should be either.
+I’m not super low carb with Hashimoto’s thyroid disease… I don’t necessarily believe that everyone should be either.

 I know that you read and hear the same things that I do… “low-carb” is healthy, it’s natural, it’s an amazing way to lose weight, and so forth.
 I also know what it feels like to be unhealthy and carry extra weight with Hashimoto’s.
 The desire to just be normal and be at a natural weight is so strong.
 I’ve felt it and I know you do too.
 However, I assure you that there are others way to heal your thyroid, and deal with weight gain and low carb is not one of them for the bulk of us.

 But, what about our paleo ancestors?
 Didn’t they eat low carb?
 So shouldn’t we regardless of our thyroid disease?
 Yes and no. Yes, our paleo ancestors were low carb in the sense that they didn’t have an abundance of bags of sweet potatoes from Trader Joe’s at their beckon call.
 No, those of us with thyroid disease should not avoid carbs just to match what we believe that our ancestors ate in hopes that it will restore us to that health.